lucianocolla123/World-Bank-Data-Analysis-in-Python/README.md

 # World-Bank-Data-Analysis-in-Python

 This report analyzes the World Bank Project Performance Ratings dataset, emphasizing project success and performance trends.
 It aims to identify opportunities for enhancing project efficiency and quality.
+File ISM 4211 - FINAL PROJECT (1).pdf includes a presentation of the findings of the research, and File ISM4211_Group_Project.ipynb includes the code and visualizations used made to obtain them.

 Purpose